 It’s the holidays and what better way to channel our glitz and drama than a super glam holiday makeup tutorial?
+What’s great is this tutorial is an oldie but definitely a goodie!

 I know it can be intimidating to create this look especially for some of you who aren’t really used to wearing a lot of makeup, but trust me if you follow these instructions you won’t go wrong.
 Oh, Feel free to tweak the products used because anyway, it’s all about having fun.